 - Ask: When they have questions, customers reach out to support services.
 If a company does it well, and consistently, customers are more likely to stay on with the brand long-term.
 The Ask stage is done best by brands that are able to provide clear customer care content in a variety of formats to meet their customers where they are.

 - Advocate: Individual consumers transform from customers into ambassadors.
-Ambassadors—both intentionally and unintentionally—help build brand reputation online and in person.
+In the Advocate stage, ambassadors—both intentionally and unintentionally—help build brand reputation online and in person.
 Their advocacy helps drive interest back to the Find stage, perpetuating the cycle.

 Each stage can stand on its own and can be identified by a customer at any point in time, so in order for a customer acquisition and retention strategy to be successful, strategies must focus on all stages—not just one singularly.